 The Genesee County Department of Emergency Management has developed a plan in accordance with Federal and State laws to respond to the airborne release of hazardous substances.
 The Department of Public Safety will be notified in the event of an airborne release.
-Public Safety will contact the Office of Physical Plant to request that all ventilation system components be shut down.
+Public Safety will contact Facilities Services to request that all ventilation system components be shut down.
 The Department of Public Safety will then notify college administration, directors, and other campus personnel.

 - During an airborne release, follow these steps: